Towards a Fully Automated Differential $\text{NNLO}_\text{EW}$ Generator for Lepton Colliders: Results

 In~\cref{fig:InvariantMass} we show the differential distribution for the invariant mass of the final state at two different energies, the $Z$-pole and $WW$ threshold.
 In the first case, we see that near the Z-pole the uncertainty associated with \yfsnlo is negligible, reflecting the fact that most of the effects have been accounted for in the resummation.
 In contrast, as we move away from the $Z$-pole to regions where we have a hard photon emissions the uncertainty estimate begins to increase, reflecting the fact that the \yfslo predictions fail to correct for such emissions.
 Going to \yfsnnlo we see the difference drop satisfyingly to the per-mil level when compared to \yfsnlo as reflected in the uncertainty bars.
 At the $W$W threshold, we see considerably larger uncertainties for the \yfsnlo case; again, this reflects that we have a large radiative return to the $Z$-pole that must be accounted for.
 Here the \yfsnnlo is in good agreement while above the $Z$-pole the error increases somewhat, indicating potentially large initial-final interference effects in the \oforder{\aew^2} corrections.

-In the previous section we presented results that focus on future high-energy experiments, such as the FCC-ee, however we are not limited to such experiments.
+Earlier in this work we presented results that focus on future high-energy experiments, such as the future circular collider electron-positron (FCC-ee) machine, however we are not limited to such experiments.
 Indeed, due to the general purpose nature of \Sherpa we are able to apply our corrections to a wide variety of lepton experiments.
 Here we present a short list of applications, some of which will appear in separate studies.

 \begin{itemize} \item \textbf{Low Energy \ee Experiments}: Our results can be immediately applied to past and current low energy experiments~\citeLowEE, both for energy scan and radiative return experiments, for the relevant SM processes, such as Bhabha scattering and difermion production, and they can be extended to include other processes of interest such as $\pi^+\pi^-$ production.
 Indeed, the YFS approach is particularly useful here as soft photons are blind to spin, meaning that for the production of scalars, like $\pi^+\pi^-$, we do not have to modify our resummation.
 Of course, while the resummation remains untouched the finite \betatilde{}{} will need to include the correct amplitudes.
 We show in~\cref{fig:Pions} how our subtraction schemes successfully removes the IR poles for pion production, enabling \Sherpa to produce \nloew predictions~\cite{Budassi:2024whw,Colangelo:2022lzg,Aliberti:2024fpq}.
-This combined with \Sherpa's native UFO~\cite{Darme:2023jdn,Hoche:2014kca} interface will allow for more accurate for BSM modelling at \ee experiments.
-In addition to the perturbative improvements we have included an interface to the \texttt{alphaQED}~\cite{Jegerlehner:2001ca,Jegerlehner:2006ju,Jegerlehner:2011mw} package which can used to provide the hadronic contribution to the vacuum polarisation (HVP).
+This combined with \Sherpa's native UFO~\cite{Darme:2023jdn,Hoche:2014kca} interface will allow for more accurate for beyond the standard model (BSM) modelling at \ee experiments.
+In addition to the perturbative improvements we have included an interface to the \texttt{alphaQED}~\cite{Jegerlehner:2001ca,Jegerlehner:2006ju,Jegerlehner:2011mw} package which can be used to provide the hadronic contribution to the vacuum polarisation (HVP).
 Furthermore, we implemented a model of the pion-form factor based on the vector meson dominance model~\cite{Sakurai:1972wk}, and our default parametrization is chosen to agree with the RadioMonteCarLow study~\cite{Aliberti:2024fpq}.
-In the bottom plot of~\cref{fig:Pions} we compare this parametrization with BESIII data~\cite{BESIII:2015equ}.
+In the bottom plot of~\cref{fig:Pions} we compare this parametrization with Beijing Spectrometer III (BESIII) data~\cite{BESIII:2015equ}, where we have not included any additional corrections as the data has undergone a dressing procedure to account for QED radiation.